 RSV, or respiratory syncytial virus, is a virus that is common during the cold and flu season.
 Almost all kids get RSV infections during early childhood.
 Luckily, most cases are minor and result in symptoms that mimic the common cold.
-However, RSV can cause more severe infections, including pneumonia and bronchiolitis.
+However, RSV can cause more severe conditions, including pneumonia and bronchiolitis.
 Typically, RSV infections become critical in the very young, the very old, and the immune-compromised.

 There is currently no vaccine for RSV.
 However, researchers are hard-at-work on developing one.